ThiloDathe/arma-server-files/README.md

 - change melee to kill
 ~~DUI HUD: remove nametags and group list~~
-- fix players unable to regain consciousness after fatal bloodloss
-- move FOB closed to AO on newest map
+- fix players unable to regain consciousness after fatal bloodloss seems to be a hidden mechanic that then requires the use of a PAK ~~move FOB closed to AO on newest map~~
-- replace drongo units with custom faction
+~~replace drongo units with custom faction~~
 - add loadout restrictions
+- fix relative attachTo vehicles exploding in game due to collision
+- fix HAL placing SENTRY waypoints
+- fix units being unresponsive to orders and information
+- Reduce the amount of damage AI can take

+# mission notes
+- .Altis is 11 versions behind .rhspkl
+- all maps have mission specific changes that won't be merged